shanojpillai/AI-Engineering-Mastery/projects/02_storysketch/README-MVP.md

 ### Ollama Connection Issues

+#### Local Ollama
 - Make sure Ollama is running with `ollama serve`
 - Verify you have pulled at least one model with `ollama list`
 - Check that port 11434 is accessible

+#### Docker Ollama
+- Check if the Ollama container is running: `docker ps | grep ollama`
+- Make sure the container is exposing port 11434: `docker ps -a`
+- Verify the correct URL in the `.env` file:
+  - For Docker on the same machine: `http://host.docker.internal:11434`
+  - For Docker on a specific IP: `http://your-docker-ip:11434`
+- Check Docker logs: `docker logs ollama`
+- Try pulling a model in the container: `docker exec -it ollama ollama pull llama3`

 ### Story Generation Issues